Helping a Major Global Investment Bank Meet Demanding U.S. Regulatory Deadlines

 The organization also needed self-service access to, and insight from, customer data being housed in five separate data sources, so they could capitalize on customer sales and marketing opportunities.

-- Automate the integration of sales and finance data from the CRM system, as well as web and email data from the cloud, into the internal big-data warehouse using API’s
+Automate the integration of sales and financial data from the CRM system, as well as web and email data from the cloud, into the internal big-data warehouse using API’s

 The Marketing Operations team went from spending 132 hours/week to only 66 hours/week on reporting by using a drag-and-drop BI tool to automate reporting and distribution.
 Capacity was freed up, and this enabled the redeployment of resources to higher value-add business activities.